-Beverley K. Swaim-Staley, Acting Secretary Maryland Department of Transportation 7201 Corporate Center Drive P. O. Box 548 Hanover, MD 21076
+Beverley K. Swaim-Staley, Secretary Maryland Department of Transportation 7201 Corporate Center Drive P. O. Box 548 Hanover, MD 21076

-RE: Cecil County's FY 2010 Transportation Priorities
+RE: Cecil County's FY 2012 Transportation Priorities

-Dear Acting Secretary Swaim-Staley:
+Dear Secretary of Transportation Swaim-Staley:

 The Board of County Commissioners of Cecil County is pleased to again have the opportunity to articulate its transportation priorities to your department.
-The Board sees FY 2010 as a time of fiscal challenges as well as significant opportunities.
+Again this year, the Board recognizes these as times of fiscal challenges as well as significant opportunities.
 We remain mindful of the anticipated and potentially huge impacts that the region's BRAC-related jobs growth will have on all modes in our transportation network.